-CUL 1012 - Nutrition and Menu Planning
+CUL 1012 - Nutrition and Menu Planning 2 Credit hours

 Develops knowledge of preparation of food in accordance with sound nutrition principles and dietary guidelines.
 The basic fundamentals of nutrition will be studied.
 Principles and practices of planning, writing and evaluating menus for commercial or institutional food services.
 Recipe costing and menu pricing are discussed.